jayqui/ea_funds_visualizer/README.md

 This repo holds code that represents a visualization of the [Effective Altruism Funds](https://funds.effectivealtruism.org/) [Grants Database](https://funds.effectivealtruism.org/grants).

+# Status

+This project is under active development.

 # Development

 ## Getting Started